StanleyTK/StanleyTK/README.md

 - Email: [stanleykim2003@gmail.com](mailto:stanleykim2003@gmail.com)
 - LinkedIn: [linkedin.com/in/stanleykim2003/](https://www.linkedin.com/in/stanleykim2003/)

-😄 **Pronouns:** He/Him

-⚡ **Fun fact:**
-- I once automated a tedious two-week HR process into an efficient workflow, cutting down the time by more than 90%.
-Curious about how I did it?
-Let's chat!

 For more details about my work and projects, check out my [portfolio](https://stanleytk.github.io/Portfolio/).
 Dive into my world of code, innovation, and a sprinkle of mystery.
 Happy coding! 🚀